itsMeRaj69/localtonet-mc/README.md

 3. **Manage Tunnel Usage**
    Stop the tunnel when you're not using it to save resources.

+##Restarting Localtonet
+Suppose your codespaces was shutdown and you want to start/restart localtonet, to do it, you have simply to use `./localtonet`.

 ## FAQ

 **Q: Why can't I connect with the IP and port?
 Why is the connection invalid?**